talhaorak/folder2file/README.md

 # Folder To File

-This Python-based tool converts a folder structure into either JSON or Markdown format.
+This Python-based tool converts a folder structure into JSON, Markdown, XML, or plain text format.
 It's designed to be modular, easy to use, and extendable for future enhancements.

 ## Features

-- Convert folder structures to JSON, Markdown or text format
+- Convert folder structures to JSON, Markdown, XML, or text format
 - Option to remove unnecessary newlines from file contents
 - Option to skip binary files' content
 - Option to skip file contents entirely